corkami/pocs/collisions/README.md

 If the length is null, then the atom takes the rest of the file - such as `jp2c` atoms in JP2 files.
 If it's 1, then the Type is followed by a 64bit length, which kinda turns the atom to `Type Length Value`, which may enable other kinds of collision such as Shattered.

+Some atoms contain other atoms: in this cases, they're called boxes.
+That's why this otherwise unnamed structure is called "atom/box".

 This "atom/box" format used in MP4 is actually a derivate of Apple Quicktime, and is used by [many other formats](http://www.ftyps.com/) (JP2, HEIF).